Plastic Neutral Badge

 Environmental Impact and Pollution Prevention.
-The Operating Partners’ compliance to the Plastic Pollution Reduction Standard provides assurances that in the process of reducing the plastic waste, there shall be no detrimental impacts to other aspects of the environment.
-This includes pollution prevention and abatement, biodiversity and marine conservation, management of natural resources and the welfare of the people.
-Potential impacts and risk assessment shall be conducted by the Operating Partner in all aspects of operations and mitigation measures in place when necessary.
+The Operating Partner’s compliance to the PPRS provides assurances that in the process of reducing plastic waste, there shall be no detrimental impacts to the other aspects of the environment.
+This includes but is not limited to, pollution prevention and abatement, biodiversity and marine conservation, management of natural resources, and the welfare of the people.
+Potential impacts and risk assessments shall be conducted by the Operating Partner in all aspects of their operations and mitigation measures will be put in place when these are deemed necessary.

 Occupational Health and Safety.
-The Operating Partner shall consider the health and safety of the people involved in all stages of operations.
-The risks inherent to the activities shall be identified and addressed prior to the conduct of the activities from aggregation up to processing.
-Necessary measures shall be implemented by the Operating Partner to avoid accidents, injuries and diseases arising from or associated to the activities including emergency response and preparedness.
+The Operating Partner shall consider the health and safety of the people and the properties involved in all stages of their operations.
+The risks inherent to the activities shall be identified and addressed prior to conducting activities from aggregation up to processing.
+Necessary measures shall be implemented by the Operating Partner to avoid accidents, injuries, and diseases arising from or associated with these activities which includes emergency response and preparedness.

 Feedback and Grievance Mechanism.
-PCX recognizes the important role of the communities in the Plastic Pollution Reduction Standard.
-Consultations and feedback mechanisms shall be in place and will be available throughout the implementation of the activities.
-PCX incorporates the views of all the stakeholders in the conduct of the activities and the disclosure of Plastic Credits in the PCX Credit Registry.
+Consultations and feedback mechanisms shall be put in place and will be available throughout the implementation of the necessary activities.
+PCX takes into consideration the views of all the stakeholders throughout its activities until the registration of Plastic Credits in our blockchain ledger.

-Activities involving forms of forced or child labor;
+a.
+Activities involving all forms of forced or child labor.

-Activities involving toxic and hazardous materials including weapons, munitions and radioactive materials.
+c.
+Activities involving toxic and hazardous materials including weapons, munitions, and radioactive materials